zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-monitoring-templates.rst

   :Type: string
   :Default Value: *(implied from key in templates map)*

+type
+  :Description: Type of graphpoint.
+See :ref:`GraphPoint Types <graphpoint-types>`.
+  :Required: No
+  :Type: string *(must be a valid graphpoint type)*
+  :Default Value: DataPointGraphPoint

 legend
   :Description: Label to be shown for this graphpoint in the legend.
 The name field will be used if legend is not set.
   :Required: No